 A long-term auto loan isn’t the only way to get more manageable monthly payments.
 Consider one of these options instead.

 Lease a car

 A car lease typically provides lower payments than a financed car purchase.
-It can be a smart choice on a monthly budget, and it could make sense in the long term for people who would otherwise buy a new car every few years.
-However, it is similar to renting an apartment rather than buying a condo since you don’t build equity.
-There can also be fees for things like excess mileage and wear on the car.
-You can find out whether leasing or buying a car is right for you.
+It can be a smart choice on a tight budget, especially for people who would otherwise buy a new car every few years.
+But you won’t build equity with a car lease and may face fees for things like excess mileage or wear and tear.
+Find out whether leasing or buying a car is right for you.